eea/eea.converter/README.rst

 Introduction
 ============
 This package provides utilities to convert images and PDF files using ImageMagick.
-Also, toghether with `eea.pdf`_ users can download HTML pages as PDFs *with custom cover and back cover support*
+It also provides a generic /download.pdf browser view that allow your users to download Plone pages as PDF files with custom PDF cover, disclaimer and back cover (requires `wkhtmltopdf`_ and `pdftk`_ system-packages installed on your server).

 Installation
 ============